robcowart/elastiflow/README.md

 Environment Variable | Description | Default Value
 --- | --- | ---
-ELASTIFLOW_DICT_PATH | The path where the dictionary files are located | /etc/logstash/elastiflow/dictionaries
+ELASTIFLOW_DICT_PATH | The path where dictionary files are located | /etc/logstash/elastiflow/dictionaries
 ELASTIFLOW_TEMPLATE_PATH | The path to where index templates are located | /etc/logstash/elastiflow/templates
-ELASTIFLOW_GEOIP_DB_PATH | The path where the GeoIP DBs are located | /etc/logstash/elastiflow/geoipdbs
+ELASTIFLOW_GEOIP_DB_PATH | The path where GeoIP DBs are located | /etc/logstash/elastiflow/geoipdbs

 ### 4. Setup environment variable helper files
 Rather than directly editing the pipeline configuration files for your environment, environment variables are used to provide a single location for most configuration options.
 These environment variables will be referred to in the remaining instructions.
 A [reference](#environment-variable-reference) of all environment variables can be found [here](#environment-variable-reference).